MaxArt2501/array-observe/readme.md

 ## Under the hood

-This polyfill wraps the native array `push`, `pop`, `shift`, `unshift` and `splice` methods so that they do a `performChange` call on the array's notifier. *It's precisely [what the spec says](http://arv.github.io/ecmascript-object-observe/#Array-changes) it should happen*.
+This polyfill wraps the native array `push`, `pop`, `shift`, `unshift` and `splice` methods so that they do a `performChange` call on the array's notifier. *It's precisely [what the spec says](http://arv.github.io/ecmascript-object-observe/#Array-changes) should happen*.

-Unfortunately, this is certainly an obtrusive way to generate `"splice"` changes, not to mention it deters the performance of said methods.
+Unfortunately, this is certainly an obtrusive way to generate `"splice"` changes, not to mention it reduces the performance of said methods.
 Benchmarks show that wrapped methods are from 5 times (for `splice`) to 375 times slower (for `push`) - YMMV depending on the executing environment.
 In order to apply the polyfill also when calling array methods on generic objects, the methods are wrapped *directly on `Array.prototype`*. thus affecting *all* the arrays, even when not observed.

 Moreover, this polyfill doesn't trigger a `"splice"` change when performing an array operation that does *not* use one of the above methods.
 That is handled normally in `Object.observe`, firing the usual `"add"`, `"update"` and `"delete"` events.